EXP-code/EXP-container/README.md

    the container
 2. *HPCCM* - EXP is built inside of the container using NVidia HPC Container Maker
-3. *Docker* - A docker image is built using EXP.
-We provide an HPCCM recipe for the Dockerfile.
+3. *Docker* - A docker image with Jupyter and friends for pyEXP and EXP simulations is available on Docker Hub!
+We provide an HPCCM recipe and a Dockerfile for new builds.

 These recipes are still _experimental_.
 Please help us make these better by posting issues on the GitHub repository and contributing